-Kenosha County Parks staff and volunteer trail advocates from Kenosha Area Mountain Bike Association (KAMBA) work together to determine trail open and closed status.
-KAMBA and Kenosha County rely on International Mountain Bike Association (IMBA) approved standards.
-IMBA is the leading organization on sustainable trail design and maintenance standards.
-All KAMBA's trail leaders attend a multi-day training course including hands-on training.
+Kenosha County Parks staff and volunteer trail advocates from KORBA work together to determine trail open and closed status.
+The KORBA group pioneered the sustainable mountain bike trail relationship with Kenosha County, and trail crew and Park Officials rely on IMBA-approved standards.
+IMBA is the go-to resource on this topic.
+All KORBA's trail leaders attend a multi-day training course including hands-on training.
 Many have taken additional advanced level IMBA training as well.
 Only through this training and experience can one be put in charge of building and maintaining trails.

 These leaders are the ones that partner with Kenosha County on making decisions such as closing trails.
 All of these individuals also ride regularly and have a vested interest in keeping the trails open whenever possible.
-If you want an introduction to the individuals that lead the efforts, join the KAMBA's Facebook page and read up on the ongoing construction and maintenance efforts, groom snowbike trails in winter, and create a great recreational opportunity for all park users.
+If you want an introduction to the individuals that lead the efforts at Silver Lake, join the KORBA Facebook page and read up on the efforts to complete the trail system, groom snowbike trails in winter, and create a great recreational opportunity for all park users.